 A successful and Mutable Business™ needs to create a shared consciousness that addresses and builds on all of these elements, but more trust shouldn’t be the goal.
-The emphasis should be on more trustworthiness.
+The emphasis should be on more trustworthiness .
 The organisational culture must include transparent and consistent information sharing, a networked, distributed management style rather than command and control, and an intent on building genuine relationships and trust between all stakeholders.
 The business case for Diversity and Inclusion is well known and should be actively promoted as part of the mix.

 Successful companies have a strong identity.
 The founders knew the organisation’s “why”, the reason for being, the core purpose of the venture they started.
 Purpose is a crucially important ingredient in attracting, keeping and getting the best out of today’s workforce which is more Millenial and Generation Z oriented.
-It’s the crucial starting point for the business practices a Mutable organisation needs to be seen to be addressing which are:
+It’s the crucial starting point for the business practices and issues a Mutable organisation needs to be seen to be addressing which are:

 - Corporate Social Responsibility